Harry Mortimer Hubbell

-Harry Mortimer Hubbell (30 August 1881 - 24 February 1971) was an American classicist.
+Harry Mortimer Hubbell (August 30, 1881 – February 24, 1971) was an American classicist.

-Life

-He was born in Belvue, Kansas on 30 August 1881 to Mortimer Barnett and Hannah Virginia Buzzard.
-He was married to Alice Pendleton Clark.
-He died on 24 February 1971.
+Early life and education

+Hubbell was born in Belvue, Kansas.
+He graduated from Hillhouse High School in New Haven, Connecticut, received a BA, MA and PhD from Yale University.

 Career

-He was a graduate of Hillhouse High School in New Haven, Connecticut.
-He received his BA, MA and PhD from Yale University.

-He held a visiting professorship at the University of California Berkeley.
+Hubbell held a visiting professorship at the University of California, Berkeley.
 He was a Fulbright Fellow and, at Goucher College, one of the first John Hay Whitney Professors.

 His main area of research interest was Greek and Latin rhetoric.
 His dissertation was titled The Influence of Isocrates on Cicero, Dionysius and Aristides.

+Personal life

+Hubbell was married to Alice Pendleton Clark.
+He died on February 24, 1971.